Jarred-Sumner/hop/README.md

 ## Why faster?

-- It stores an array of hashes for each file path and the file paths are sorted lexigraphically
+- It stores an array of hashes for each file path and the file paths are sorted lexigraphically.
+This makes non-sequential access faster than tar, but can make creating new archives slower.
 - Does not store directories, only files
 - Does not support appending to the existing file
 - [`copy_file_range`](https://man7.org/linux/man-pages/man2/copy_file_range.2.html)